shashankboosi/cloudflare-ai/README.md

-# Cloudflare
+# Cloudflare MCP

-This repository contains the code to create an MCP server and deploy it on Cloudflare
+This repository contains the code to create an MCP server and deploy it on Cloudflare workers

 ## Pre-requisites